-For the year ending 31 March 2018, the Bank will continue to grow its assets at a sustainable pace by continuing its commitment to meet its existing customers business needs.
-Additionally, the Bank will also focus on building its transactional banking business to deliver more value-added solutions to existing and new customers.
-The Bank continues to maintain its aim to achieve stable growth with its customers and position itself as reliable financial institution that contributes to the sound economic development of both Malaysia and Japan.
+For the year ending 31 March 2019, the Bank will remain focused on strengthening its customer-based business to achieve sustainable growth.
+In addition, the Bank will continue to pursue a higher level of operational excellence by enhancing its existing services as well as increase its efficiency of operations.
+Through the on-going collaboration efforts, the Bank aims to achieve stable growth in its customers' base and position itself as reliable financial institution that contributes to the sound economic development of both Malaysia and Japan.